 The Goring Hotel, Belgravia

-By appointment to: The Queen for Hospitality Services
+By appointment to: The late Queen Elizabeth II for Hospitality Services

-The Goring is the only hotel in London (and the world, for that matter) to have been granted a Royal Warrant, and the Duchess of Cambridge chose to stay there the night before her wedding.
-Grand and majestic, it’s also the only five-star hotel in London that is owned and run by the family that built it (the Goring family, 112 years ago), and the closest to Buckingham Palace.
-To mark the Queen’s Platinum Jubilee, it's created a traditional afternoon tea menu, various coronation-inspired dishes, and a garden installation showing the Royal Family’s favourite plants and flowers.
+The Goring is the only hotel in London (and the world, for that matter) to have been granted a Royal Warrant for hospitality, and the Princess of Wales chose to stay there the night before her wedding.
+Grand and majestic, it’s also the only five-star hotel in London that is owned and run by the family that built it (the Goring family, 112 years ago) and the closest to Buckingham Palace.
 For a splash-out hotel stay in London, The Goring is well-placed within strolling distance of the Royal Parks and some of the city’s best shops, theatres and galleries.

 Fortnum & Mason, Piccadilly

-By appointment to: The Queen as a Grocer and Provision Merchant and The Prince of Wales as a Tea Merchant and Grocer
+By appointment to: The late Queen Elizabeth II as a Grocer and Provision Merchant and the Prince of Wales (now King Charles III) as a Tea Merchant and Grocer

-More in the way of afternoon tea, it doesn’t get more quintessentially British than the Tea Salon at Fortnum & Mason, opened by the Queen herself to mark her last jubilee.
-Fortnum’s has had close ties with the royals since day one – it was founded when Queen Anna gave her footman William Fortnum permission to sell on discarded candles from St James’s Palace in 1707 – and currently holds two Royal Warrants.
-Aside from beautifully packaged loose leaf tea and wicker hampers laden with goodies, the Food Hall is a wonderful place to discover start-up food brands and artisanal producers.
+More in the way of afternoon tea, it doesn’t get more quintessentially British than the Tea Salon at Fortnum & Mason, opened by the Queen herself to mark her diamond jubilee.
+Fortnum’s has had close ties with the royals since day one – it was founded when Queen Anna gave her footman William Fortnum permission to sell discarded candles from St James’s Palace in 1707 – and currently holds two Royal Warrants.
+Aside from beautifully packaged loose-leaf tea and wicker hampers laden with goodies, the food hall is a wonderful place to discover start-up food brands and artisanal producers.

 Lock & Co Hatters, St James's

-By appointment to: The Prince of Wales as a Hatter
+By appointment to: The Prince of Wales (now King Charles III) as a Hatter

-By appointment to: The Prince of Wales as a Shirtmaker
+By appointment to: The Prince of Wales (now King Charles III) as a Shirtmaker

 The men of the royal household – Princes Phillip, Charles, William, and latterly even little George and Louis – have long been icons of classic British gentleman’s attire.
-It’s no surprise therefore that timeless brands such as Turnbull & Asser are their shirtmakers of choice.
-Known for its made-to-measure service, as well as off the hanger evening shirts, the Jermyn Street outfitter also sells tailored smoking jackets, suits and even pyjamas.
+It’s no surprise therefore that timeless brands such as Turnbull and Asser are their shirtmakers of choice.
+Known for its made-to-measure service, as well as off-the-hanger evening shirts, the Jermyn Street outfitter also sells tailored smoking jackets, suits and even pyjamas.

 John Lobb, St James's

-By appointment to: The Prince of Wales as a Bootmaker
+By appointment to: The Prince of Wales (now King Charles III) as a Bootmaker

 Burberry, across London

-By appointment to: The Queen as a Weatherproofer and The Prince of Wales as an Outfitter
+By appointment to: The late Queen Elizabeth II as a Weatherproofer and The Prince of Wales (now King Charles III) as an Outfitter

-Royal Warrants are not reserved for small, family-run artisanal companies; even The Queen isn’t immune to the attractions of a brand like Burberry.
-Officially, the British fashion house is credited as 'Weatherproofers' to The Queen and 'Outfitters' to the Prince of Wales, supplying the outdoors-y gear they so famously love.
-To mark the Platinum Jubilee, Burberry has designed a limited edition silk scarf, inspired by ancient British woodlands and the four nations of the United Kingdom.
+Royal Warrants are not reserved for small, family-run artisanal companies; even the Queen wasn’t immune to the attractions of a brand like Burberry.
+Officially, the British fashion house is credited as 'Weatherproofer' to the late Queen and 'Outfitter' to the Prince of Wales, now King Charles III, supplying the outdoors-y gear they so famously love.
+To mark the Platinum Jubilee, Burberry designed a limited edition silk scarf, inspired by ancient British woodlands and the four nations of the United Kingdom.

 Molton Brown, across London

-By appointment to: The Queen as a Supplier of Toiletries
+By appointment to: The late Queen Elizabeth II as a Supplier of Toiletries

-Ever wondered which hand soap the Queen has in her downstairs loo?
-Well, it’s likely to be Molton Brown, whose collection of signature fragrances, bath and shower gels, home and hand care luxuries have claimed the Royal Warrant for 'Supplier of Toiletries' since 2013.
+Ever wondered which hand soap the Queen had in her downstairs loo?
+Well, it’s likely to be Molton Brown, whose collection of signature fragrances, bath and shower gels, home and hand care luxuries have claimed the royal warrant for 'Supplier of Toiletries' since 2013.
 Rumour has it that you’ll find a set of its Orange & Bergamot hand wash and lotion in the bathrooms at Balmoral.

 Clarins, across London

-By appointment to: The Queen as a Manufacturer of Skin Care and Cosmetics
+By appointment to: The late Queen Elizabeth II as a Manufacturer of Skin Care and Cosmetics

 Clarins is one of those rare beauty brands that spans all generations, with iconic products such as the Beauty Flash Balm and Double Serum gracing the wash bags of young and old alike.
-The Queen appointed Clarins as her official 'Manufacturers of Skin Care and Cosmetics' long ago, but the love affair doesn’t stop there: in 1953, she actually commissioned the brand to create a shade of lipstick to match her coronation robes for her ceremony.
-In tribute to the monarch and long-standing supporter, Clarins recently launched a Platinum Jubilee Hand & Nail Cream duo, scented with Japanese Mulberry extract.
-Yes, the brand may technically hail from Neuilly-sur-Seine in France but, with a history like this (and a London HQ), we think it deserves a place on this plist.
+The Queen appointed Clarins as her official 'Manufacturers of Skin Care and Cosmetics' long ago, but the love affair didn't stop there: in 1953, she actually commissioned the brand to create a shade of lipstick to match her coronation robes for her ceremony.
+Yes, the brand may technically hail from Neuilly-sur-Seine in France but, with a history like this (and a London HQ), we think it deserves a place on this list.

 Floris, St James's

-By appointment to: The Queen as a Perfumer and The Prince of Wales as Manufacturer of Toilet Preparations
+By appointment to: The late Queen Elizabeth II as a Perfumer and The Prince of Wales (now King Charles III) as Manufacturer of Toilet Preparations

-Floris is known to be the Queen's go-to perfume brand, with unconfirmed rumours that she favours their signature White Rose scent.
-What is confirmed is that she wore a Floris scent on her wedding day (as did Meghan Markle, incidentally), and that it haz been her official 'Perfumers' ever since her coronation.
+Floris is known to be the Queen's go-to perfume brand, with unconfirmed rumours that she favours its signature White Rose scent.
+What is confirmed is that she wore a Floris scent on her wedding day (as did Meghan Markle, incidentally), and that it has been her official 'Perfumer' ever since her coronation.
 Floris was first appointed 'Smooth Pointed Comb Maker' to King George IV in 1820, with a handful more Royal Warrants in between.
-To mark the Jubilee, Floris has launched a limited edition woody scent called Platinum 22 Eau de Parfum, inspired by the royal gardens.

 Mappin & Webb, across London

-By appointment to: The Queen as a Jewellers, Goldsmith and Silversmith and to The Princes of Wales as a Silversmith
+By appointment to: The late Queen Elizabeth II as a Jewellers, Goldsmith and Silversmith and to The Prince of Wales (now King Charles III) as a Silversmith